Aliases for ERN1 Gene

 GeneCards Summary for ERN1 Gene

 ERN1 (Endoplasmic Reticulum To Nucleus Signaling 1) is a Protein Coding gene.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Translational Control.
-GO annotations related to this gene include identical protein binding and magnesium ion binding.
+Diseases associated with ERN1 include Arrhythmogenic Right Ventricular Dysplasia, Familial, 5 and Epiphyseal Dysplasia, Multiple, With Early-Onset Diabetes Mellitus.
+Among its related pathways are Spinocerebellar ataxia and Photodynamic therapy-induced unfolded protein response.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is ERN2.